decred/politeia/politeia.md

 	* The StatusReply returns interesting statistics such as: number of proposals in memory, number of comments in memory etc.
 3. Add refclient unit tests that validate all 3 conditions.
-4. Add RPC to politeiawwwcli so that the status calls can be scripted.
+4. Add RPC to piwww so that the status calls can be scripted.
 ```

 ### Who